FolkertVanVerseveld/aoe/HACKING.md

 ## Libraries and dependencies

-These packages are required for development on Xubuntu 14:
+These packages are required for development on Xubuntu 14 or 16:

 Name              | Description
 ------------------|----------------------------------------